jflavign3/fitness2/README.md

 features:

+disable landcape
+page to overview of user weekly exercises by type
+--
+modify details on card
+defi 6 k challege
+fleche expand
+password
-dont showSpeedometer on warmup. add to setup modify details on card defi 6 k challege fleche expand password disable landcape page to overview of user daily exercises adding exercise, shoudl have pop up screen with categories and images user badge upper right of page
+adding exercise, shoudl have pop up screen with categories and images user badge upper right of page
 --------------